Paul J. Bradley

 Paul Joseph Bradley (born October 18, 1945) is an American prelate of the Roman Catholic Church.
-He has been serving as bishop of the Diocese of Kalamazoo in Michigan since 2009.
-He previously served as an auxiliary bishop of the Diocese of Pittsburgh from 2004 to 2009.
+He served as bishop of the Diocese of Kalamazoo in Michigan from 2009 to 2023.
+He previously served as an auxiliary bishop of the Diocese of Pittsburgh in Pennsylvania from 2004 to 2009.

 Biography

 Early life

 Paul Bradley was born on October 18, 1945, in McKeesport, Pennsylvania, to John and Cecilia (née Pater) Bradley.
 One of nine children, he has one brother and eight sisters; two sisters, Roberta and Mariella, became nuns.
 Bradley attended St. Meinrad Seminary in St. Meinrad, Indiana, for his high school, college and theology studies.